 Question 28/16 was addressed in one session during the SG 16 meeting under the chairmanship of Mr Masahito Kawamori (NTT, Japan).
 It reviewed one contribution on F.EHMMF.
 Q28/16 produced two documents, including one LS (jointly with Q13/16).
 Q28/16 had a joint meeting with Q13/16.
-The Vice-chair of SG 11, Mr Kaoru Kenyoshi, participated in the joint meeting and proposed closer collaboration between SG 11 and SG 16 especially with Q28/16 on e-health.
+The Vice-Chairman of SG 11, Mr Kaoru Kenyoshi, participated in the joint meeting and proposed closer collaboration between SG 11 and SG 16 especially with Q28/16 on e-health.
 The group agreed and Q28/16 will join Q13/16 to have a joint meeting with SG 11 during the next IPTV-GSI event.
+The Question produced no outgoing Liaison Statements.

 General Working Party topics